-TRILIPIX should not be taken by people with liver, gallbladder, or severe kidney disease, nursing mothers, or those allergic to any
+- TRILIPIX should not be taken by people with liver, gallbladder, or severe kidney disease, nursing mothers, or those allergic to any product ingredient.

-- TRILIPIX may cause allergic-type reactions, blood clots, and possible changes in some blood test values.
+- TRILIPIX may cause serious allergic-type reactions, blood clots, and possible changes in some blood test values.

-If you are pregnant or may become pregnant, talk with your healthcare provider about TRILIPIX.
-It is not known if TRILIPIX will harm
+- If you are pregnant or may become pregnant, talk with your healthcare provider about TRILIPIX.
+It is not known if TRILIPIX will harm your unborn baby.

 For more information, talk with your healthcare provider.

 Reference: 1.
 TRILIPIX [package insert].
 North Chicago, IL: AbbVie Inc.

 Please see the full Prescribing Information for TRILIPIX and discuss it with your doctor.